dhardaiv/animations/README.md

 # cube and torus animation

-making cube and torus animations in C for ece webring
+making cube and torus animations in C for an upcoming project.